J. T. Vallance: Teaching career

 Vallance was made a Fellow at Gonville and Caius College, Cambridge in 1986, and taught at the Faculty of Classics, University of Cambridge.
 He authored works on ancient philosophy, science and medicine, and has contributed entries for the Oxford Classical Dictionary and the Enciclopedia Italiana.
 In 1990 he published The Lost Theory of Asclepiades of Bithynia and Marshall Clagett’s Greek Science in Antiquity - Thirty-Five Years Later.

 From 1994 to 1999 he was Head of Classics at Sydney Grammar School.
 In 1999 he was appointed Headmaster of Sydney Grammar School, a position he held until 2017.
 On his retirement a collaborative portrait titled 'Goodbye, Sir!' was created by 301 boys from the school's Edgecliff Preparatory campus.
 The portrait consisting of 11,000 blocks was selected as a finalist work in the 2017 Archibald Prize.

 State Library of New South Wales

 Vallance served as a member of the Library Council of NSW between 2008 and 2016 and as a Trustee of the State Library Foundation.
 He was a non-executive director of the National Art School between 2013 and 2017, and joined the board of the Sydney Symphony Orchestra in 2016.
 In 2017 he was appointed State Librarian and Chief Executive of the State Library of New South Wales.

+Vallance was appointed a Member of the Order of Australia in the 2024 Australia Day Honours for his "significant service to education, to library services and programs, and to the arts".